--- Client-side HTTP library.

 ---Determine whether or not the page that was returned is a 404 page.
 This is actually a pretty simple function,

--- but it's best to keep this logic close to identify_404
+-- but it's best to keep this logic close to identify_404, since they will generally be used

 -- together.